 There are numerous resume hosting sites for job seekers to update their experiences and skills.
 As an employer, you can find candidates by keying in your skill or job title.
 The search results can be narrowed down by certain search criteria like cities, zip, or state.
 The education level, skill, and experiences can also guide in choosing promising candidates.
 You can also opt to set up a resume alert to get daily emails with links to new resumes that match the criteria for the positions you’re looking to fill.

 Recruiting is a critical factor in any organization’s success.
 It is important for attracting and retaining talent; without top talent, your company cannot grow or succeed in its industry.
-Recruiting has also been shown to have a major impact on the productivity and engagement of employees within a company.
+Recruiting, along with an employee referral program, has also been shown to have a major impact on the productivity and engagement of employees within a company.

 Organizations typically use one or more of four different types of recruiting strategies: passive, active, contingency, and retained searches.